edubkendo/tower-docs/en/guides/controllers/actions.md

         @redirectTo "index"
 ```

-**Note**: The above actions won't respond to different content types differently (i.e. for json, give me a json string, for html give me some rendered html).
+**Note**: The above actions won't respond to different content types differently (i.e. for JSON, give me a JSON string, for HTML give me some rendered HTML).
 But for some cases that's all you need.

 In order for those actions to be accessible, routes must be defined.
 Routes to all 7 RESTful actions are generated with the following declaration in `config/routes.coffee`: